-The RTP exists because of fuel tax revenue generated by snowmobiles, off-highway motorcycles, allterrain vehicles, off-highway light trucks and other motorized trail uses.
+The RTP exists because of fuel tax revenue generated by snowmobiles, off-highway motorcycles, all-terrain vehicles, off-highway light trucks and other motorized trail uses.
 Each state receives a different apportionment of RTP funds, of which one-half is based on an estimate of non-highway recreational fuel use within each state.
 Individual grants generally range between \$40,000 and \$200,000.
-Individual grants may be awarded for larger amounts based on the merit of the proposed project.
+Individual grants may be awarded for larger amounts based on the merit of the proposed project and available funding.